k2view-academy/K2View-Academy/articles/17_fabric_credentials/01_fabric_credentials_overview.md

   - Access to the methods that access LUIs can be defined on a role level.
 - Assigning security profiles to roles.

 Using roles makes managing permissions much easier.
-It avoids having to manually grant sets of privileges user by user.
+It avoids having to manually grant sets of privileges, user by user.
 For example, several users might be assigned as “administrators”.

 User access control management can be performed using either: